COVID-19 reinfection can occur after varying times and with more severe disease

 The first case, reported in August, was a 33-year-old Hong Kong resident who was diagnosed and hosptialised with COVID-19 in March 2020, and discharged after 17 days.
 On 15 August, more than 140 days since the first infection, he tested positive a second time while asymptomatic due to travel-related screening (returning to Hong Kong from the UK).
 Although hospitalised, he remained asymptomitic.
 Phylogenetic analysis showed that the two viral genomes had different clade/lineages.

-A second paper from the group reported that serum neutralising antibody was detected during the first infection but not at presentation of the second.
+Another paper from the same group reported that serum neutralising antibody was detected during the first infection but not at presentation of the second.
 During reinfection, neutralising antibody and high avidity IgG were found within eight days of hospitalisation, but an IgM response was not detected.

 A second case, reported on 31 August and just published in Lancet Infectious Diseases, was of a 25 year old man in Nevada who was infected in March, recovered in April and then experienced a second infected in May 2020.
 Both infections were symptomatic, but the second led to more severe disease requiring hospitalisation and oxygen support.
 Sequence analysis showed the viruses were unlikely to be linked.